-The objective of this study s to provide an analysis of the governance arrangements for national elections in Canada compared to the governance arrangements for national elections in Australia, India, New Zealand, the United Kingdom and the United States.
-In consultation with Elections Canada, it was agreed that the comparative assessment would focus on certain key components of the governance arrangements in the six countries, without disregarding contextual, organizational and procedural factors that would be relevant to drawing lessons for Canada.
+The objective of this study was to provide an analysis of the governance arrangements for national elections in Canada compared to the governance arrangements for national elections in Australia, India, New Zealand, the United Kingdom and the United States.
+In consultation with Elections Canada, it was agreed that the comparative assessment would focus on certain key components of the governance arrangements in the six countries, without disregarding the contextual, organizational and procedural factors that would be relevant to drawing lessons for Canada.

-The assessment concentrates on the following components of electoral governance in each country:
+The comparative assessment concentrates on the following components of electoral governance in each country:

-The national context, including whether the political system is abinet-parliamentary or presidential-congressional and whether the constitutional order is federal or unitary
+The national context, including whether the political system is Cabinet-parliamentary or presidential-congressional and whether the constitutional order is federal or unitary.

-The legal mandate the principlesvalues that provide the foundation for the management structures and processes
+The legal mandate as well as the principles and values that provide the foundation for the electoral management structures and processes.

-The structure and composition of the elect body, particularly the differences between multi-member commissions and single-headed agencies
+The structure and composition of the electoral management body (EMB), particularly the differences between multi-member commissions and single-headed agencies.

-The scope of the responsibilities of each , how it is resourced and how it operates to implement its responsibilities
+The scope of the responsibilities of each EMB, how it is resourced and how it operates to implement its responsibilities.

-The nature of the accountability relationships between the and other parts of government, particularly the political executive and the legislature
+The nature of the accountability relationships between the EMB and other parts of government, particularly the political executive and the legislature.

-An assessment of the structural and decisionmaking independence of the and threats to the scope of independence that may exist
+An assessment of the structural and decision-making independence of the EMB and threats to the scope of independence that may exist.

-The constraints, opportunities and organizational challenges faced by each .
+The constraints, opportunities and organizational challenges faced by each EMB.

 Methodology

-Much of the information for this comparative assessment cme from an online search of secondary academic literature on electoral system management, published reports, legal mandates and official websites of the considered in this study.
+Much of the information for this comparative assessment came from an online search of secondary academic literature on electoral system management, published reports, legal mandates and official websites of the EMBs considered in this study.

-Since official documents may not provide complete and current information and may not provide frank evaluations of performance, interviews were sought with senior election offics in all six countries.
-EC identified contacts in each and gained agreement for the interviews.
-Semi-structured interviews were conducted with officials from these on a confidential, not-for-attribution basis.
+Since official documents may not provide complete and current information and may not provide frank evaluations of performance, interviews were sought with senior election officers in all six countries.
+Elections Canada identified contacts in each of the other EMBs and gained agreement for the interviews.
+Semi-structured interviews were conducted with officials from these EMBs on a confidential, not-for-attribution basis.
+(A list of interviewees is provided in Appendix F.)

-Criteria Assessment
+Criteria for Assessment

-This section sets criteria assess the roles, structures and operations of in the five countries are being compared to Canada.
-We start from the premise that free and fair elections, conducted in a non-partisan, professional and efficient manner, cannot take place without an independent, credible, transparent, trustworthy and legitimate authority inspires public confidence.
+This section sets out the criteria used to assess the roles, structures and operations of the EMBs in the five countries that are being compared to Canada.
+We start from the premise that free and fair elections, conducted in a non-partisan, professional and efficient manner, cannot take place without an independent, credible, transparent, trustworthy and legitimate electoral authority that inspires public confidence.

-Sound electoral governance arrangements contribute to elections, to public trust and confidence in the process and to democratic legitimacy for the outcomes.
-However, providing normative arguments and empirical evidence of the links between governance arrangements and such elusive, multi-dimensional concepts as quality, trust and legitimacy is inherently difficult because of the many factors that potentially affect elections and public perceptions of the process.
+Sound electoral governance arrangements contribute to well-conducted elections, to public trust and confidence in the electoral process and to democratic legitimacy for the outcomes.
+However, providing normative arguments and empirical evidence of the links between governance arrangements and such elusive, multi-dimensional concepts as quality, trust and legitimacy is inherently difficult because of the many factors that potentially affect elections and public perceptions of the electoral process.